-Set a budget
+Set a budget for your groceries

 Be realistic.
 Look back on your last few months bank statements and see how much money you have been spending.
 Initially stick to a budget just slightly lower than the weekly or monthly average and set yourself goals to reduce your spend by 2% a week or 10% a month for at least 2 or 3 months.

 Add up purchases as you shop

 Add up your purchases as you make your way around the store.
 This will help you to stay on budget and also make it easier to persuade yourself that you really don’t need those extra fresh bakery items!
 Just me?!

 Check the price per 100ml or 100g

 This is a great idea, especially on items that you buy and use regularly.
 Often buying a larger packet of a product is seen as the best value, however, not all sizes will be on promotion at any one time.
 This is why it is a great idea to check the price per 100g or 100ml.

 Use Approved Food

-You can save up to 70% by using Approved Food.
-I ordered a shop recently and even with a couple of items that were almost full price I still saved 60% on my shop!
+*You can save up to 70% by using Approved Food.
+I ordered a shop before and even with a couple of items that were almost full price I still saved 60% on my shop!